Tony Award for Best Play

-The Tony Award for Best Play (formally, the Antoinette Perry Award for Excellence in Theatre) is an annual award given to the best new (non-musical) play on Broadway, as determined by Tony Award voters.
+The Tony Award for Best Play (formally, an Antoinette Perry Award for Excellence in Theatre) is an annual award given to the best new (non-musical) play on Broadway, as determined by Tony Award voters.
 There was no award in the Tonys' first year.
 The award goes to the authors and the producers of the play.
 Plays that have appeared in previous Broadway productions are instead eligible for Best Revival of a Play.